s-t-e-f/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the add mechanism behaves at each step.

 **Step 1**:
 The user launches the application.
+The project list of the application will be initialized as an empty list.

 **Step 2**:
-The program will extract stored projects from data.txt file, which is a local text file.
-If the file does not exist, the project list will be initialized as empty.
-(May need to be modified)

-**Step 3**:
 The user executes the following commands in order to add a resources to a project.

 >add p/CS2113 url/www.traceyourproj.com d/Project Website